 Anzac Day is a solemn day of remembrance for our fallen soldiers.
-It is a day Australians and New Zealanders look back with quiet respect and consider those who have served in our armed forces, and those still serving them in conflicts around the world today.
+It is a day Australians, and New Zealanders look back with quiet respect and consider those who have served in our armed forces, and those still serving them in conflicts around the world today.
 It is also a day in which respect is paid to the families of the fallen and their comrades who march in their memory.
 Custom printed merchandise sold for ANZAC Day is reserved for charitable causes and rememberance, rather than commercial gain.

-- Low key colours - Khaki, Green, Black, Blue, White etc and definitely no loud colours ie. fluro pink
+Low key colours - Khaki, Green, Black, Blue, White etc. and definitely no loud colours, i.e. fluoro pink

-- Appropriate merchandise which will not offend or upset
+Appropriate merchandise which will not offend or upset - respectful, thoughtful items only

 We also recommend Australian made products more than any other occasion, buying local and supporting Aussie and Kiwi creators is vital for important national events.
-Some products which have been traditionally associated with Anzac day and have been used as fund raisers include:
+Some products which have been traditionally associated with Anzac day and have been used as fundraisers include:

-Did you also know that the term Anzac is a protected word which is prohibited for commercial use unless written approval is awarded by the Minister of Veteran Affairs.
-It is of course allowed for a certain type of cookie. ie. The iconic Anzac Biscuit) but you cannot label just any old product as being "ANZAC" merchandise.
+Did you also know that the term ANZAC is a protected word which is prohibited for commercial use unless written approval is awarded by the Minister of Veteran Affairs.
+It is, of course, allowed for a certain type of bikkie (the iconic Anzac Biscuit) but you cannot label just any old product as being "ANZAC" merchandise.
 Approvals have been few and far between and in our opinion rightly so to protect the integrity of this day.